Book a call

 Quick answer

-The crimes most likely to get you deported from Canada are those that make you criminally inadmissible, especially serious criminality: a conviction for an offence punishable by a maximum of at least 10 years, or one that led to a sentence of more than six months.
-That band includes impaired driving, assault causing harm, theft or fraud over $5,000 and drug trafficking.
+The crimes that can get you deported from Canada are those that make you criminally inadmissible under IRPA section 36, above all serious criminality: a conviction for an offence punishable by a maximum of at least 10 years, or one that led to a sentence of more than six months.
+That band includes impaired driving (DUI), assault causing harm, theft or fraud over $5,000 and drug trafficking.
 Both permanent residents and foreign nationals can be removed for serious criminality; only Canadian citizens cannot be deported.
 This is general information, not legal advice.

 Key takeaways